|

 were resisting being pulled into it because they're NOT a time machine

-But you're too small to resist for long and it eventually just sucked
+was so rough.
+But you’re too small to resist for long and it eventually

-you through and landed you in 1588.
-It tossed you into the eye of the
+just sucked you through and landed you in 1588.
+It tossed you into the

-storm as it were and you've been slipping from one fractured piece of
+eye of the storm as it were and you’ve been slipping from one fractured

-can we get out of it again and can we be sure it won't happen again next
+out of it again and can we be sure it won’t happen again next time

 "What do I do?"

 Captain Goss looked around at the people in the mess hall.
-The ships crew
+The crew were

-were ordinary people who made a living taking film and television crews
+ordinary people who made a living taking film and television crews out

 Their idea of adventure and danger was sailing into a bit of bad weather.